ktekinay/M_Crypto/README.md

 Create an object for the type of encryption you want and optionally specify the key and padding.
 Each can be set later if desired with `SetKey` and `PaddingMethod` respectively.

-Each type of encryption defaults to a PKCS.
+Each type of encryption defaults to PKCS padding.

-With Blowfish, padding defaults to NullsWithCount.
 Example:

 ```
 dim bf as Blowfish_MTC